oracle-devrel/formula-ai-2022-hackathon/challenges/challenge1.md

 # Scoring

-Scoring will be divided into a technical and a non-technical part.
+Due to the nature of the challenge, it will have its own weighting.
+Therefore, for this challenge, scoring will be divided into a technical and a non-technical part.

 ## Technical Scoring
 The following things will be taken into consideration when doing a technical evaluation of challenge 1: